Walter Schellenberg: Peace negotiations and capture

 After the first set of failed meetings, Schellenberg requested Bernadotte to intercede directly with General Eisenhower but this final action proved futile as well.
-At war's end, Schellenberg was in Denmark attempting to arrange his own surrender when the British took him into custody in June, 1945.
+At war's end, Schellenberg was in Denmark attempting to arrange his own surrender when the British took him into custody in June 1945.
 That same month, a Swedish dispatch reported that Schellenberg had "confessed" to Germany's complicity in the massacre of Polish officers at the Katyn forest.
 According to Schellenberg, the Germans then blamed the Soviets for the atrocity in an effort to split the allies.
-In fact, it is now known that the Soviet NKVD perpetrated the massacre, which Moscow blamed on the Nazis.

 The U.S., British, and Soviet intelligence services had all been searching for him as a valuable intelligence asset.
 Captain Horace Hahn, a member of the OSS, was one of the few Americans allowed to interrogate Schellenberg.
-Looking to recover as much information as they could from Schellenberg, the British sent him to London in July, 1945 where he was extensively interrogated; their intention (along with the Americans) was to extract information on any remaining Nazi resistance yet to surface and to gather what they could on Germany's possible postwar intelligence activities.
+Looking to recover as much information as they could from Schellenberg, the British sent him to London in July 1945 where he was extensively interrogated; their intention (along with the Americans) was to extract information on any remaining Nazi resistance yet to surface and to gather what they could on Germany's possible postwar intelligence activities.
 Schellenberg confirmed to the Allies that no such plans were in place, which was supported by Allied intelligence efforts.
 The fact that Schellenberg had been on the opposite side of the RSHA faction which included Kaltenbrunner, Müller, Ohlendorf and Skorzeny, along with other war criminals, was the "best thing" he had going for him at the end of the war.
 Additional independent signals intelligence also proved helpful in evaluating Schellenberg.

 Nuremberg trials

 After the war, Schellenberg was arrested by British military police and eventually stood trial in Nuremberg.
-To spare himself from a long prison sentence, during the postwar Nuremberg Trials, Schellenberg testified against the SS organisation and the Nazi leaders in its fold.
+To spare himself from a long prison sentence, Schellenberg testified against the SS organisation and the Nazi leaders in its fold during the postwar trials.
 During the Ministries Trial, he wrote his memoirs, titled The Labyrinth.
 Historian Robert Gerwarth describes certain content of Schellenberg's memoirs as "questionable."
-On 4 November 1949, he was sentenced to six years in prison for his role in the murder of Soviet POWs who were utilized as agents in Operation Zeppelin.
+On 4 November 1949, he was sentenced to six years in prison for failing to prevent the murder of Soviet POWs who were utilized as agents in Operation Zeppelin.
+The tribunal found that near the end of the war, Schellenberg had started aiding victims of the Nazi regime.
+It questioned whether he was acting out of good faith, but nevertheless credited him for his actions.
 He was released from prison after two years on the grounds of ill-health, due to a worsening liver condition, and moved to Switzerland, before settling in Verbania-Pallanza, Italy.
 In 1952, he died in Turin, Italy.